DShamaev/KotlinRSSReader/README.md

 # KotlinRSSReader
 Simple Android RSS reader written in Kotlin.
-Based on MVVM and android architecture components
+Based on MVVM and android architecture components and AndroidX libs

 ## Project Goal